This is where T.J. Clemmings’ film study would pay dividends.

 At 309 pounds, Clemmings is lighter than the guard he played alongside for most of the game in Jeremiah Sirles.
 An athletic build for his position allows the Vikings to use him as a lead blocker on screens to the opposite side of the field, as they did in Carolina.
-On the opposite end, he’s still working on getting lower to move bodies in the run game.
+On the flip side, his struggles on Sunday were largely contained to the running game, where he’s still not generating enough power.

 To levy a blow in protection, his hand placement is critical.
 Ealy lined up across from Clemmings on this third-and-10 backed up to their own end zone.

 “On this one, he’s already pretty wide, so I was trying to keep him out there,” Clemmings said.